Give us a missed call on

 GSTR-9C Annually 31st December of the following financial year

-GSTR-10 Once upon cancellation Within three months of the date of cancellation or order cancellation, whichever is later
+GSTR-10 Once upon cancellation Within three months of the date of cancellation or order cancellation, whichever is later.

 GSTR-11 Monthly 28th of the month following the month in which inward supplies are received

-Penalties for Late Filing:
+Penalties for late filing:

 • Interest: 18% per annum on outstanding tax liability.

-For instance, a delay in filing GSTR-3B by 10 days incurs a ₹500 penalty (₹50 × 10) plus interest.
+For instance, a delay in filing GSTR-3B by 10 days incurs a ₹500 penalty (₹50 × 10) plus interest, subject to the applicable maximum late fee cap.

 How to check return status